LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 - physically getting the disk out the pc (not always possible, macbooks have SSDs welded in)
 - live, from another OS (might tamper with the boot process)

+It's possible to not be able to acquire the device (BIOS have passwords)

 ==Boot process==
 BIOS -> Basic Input Output System

 Find a way to enter the bios -> search for the combination to interrupt the boot process before trying anything, booting the system is not a good thing

-we need to boot our own OS (usually we load Linux trough usb)
+We need to boot our own OS (usually we load *Linux* trough usb)
 - Use a distro compatible with the architecture (x64, ARM, A1, etc.)
--
+- If encrypted, acquisition is still done as the forensic software is at sequential access, we'll still have an encrypted acquisition but we nonetheless have an acquisition

+##

 ##